Aliases for MLST8 Gene

 GeneCards Summary for MLST8 Gene

-MLST8 (MTOR Associated Protein, LST8 Homolog (S. Cerevisiae)) is a Protein Coding gene.
-Diseases associated with MLST8 include schizophrenia.
-Among its related pathways are PI3K-Akt signaling pathway and PI-3K cascade.
+MLST8 (MTOR Associated Protein, LST8 Homolog) is a Protein Coding gene.
+Diseases associated with MLST8 include benign familial neonatal epilepsy and childhood absence epilepsy.
+Among its related pathways are Translation Insulin regulation of translation and PI3K-Akt signaling pathway.

 UniProtKB/Swiss-Prot for MLST8 Gene